-Before we dive in, we first need to download the Arduino IDE software.
-This is a basic programming tool that can write code to various electronic devices.
+Before we dive in, we will first need to download the Arduino IDE software.
+The Arduino IDE is a basic programming tool that can write code to various electronic devices.
 There are builds available for Windows, Mac and Linux, so just grab the one that works for your computer and run through the setup process.

-We also need to download a 3rd party package called Sanguino, which adds support to the Arduino IDE for these particular boards.
+Lastly, we need to grab a 3rd party package called Sanguino, which adds support to the Arduino IDE for these particular boards.
 Download the ZIP file from the following page, and extract it to the hardware folder in the Arduino directory.
 For Windows, this is located at Documents > Arduino > hardware.
 If the hardware folder doesn’t exist, go ahead and create it, then extract the ZIP file as shown in the image below.